Instructional Design Firms Can Transform Your Employee Training

 - Activity pass/fail rate

 - Training completion percentage rate

 - Average time to completion

 - Learner satisfaction

 Measure Training ROI Actuals

-Before training development began, the instructional design team identified the training ROI that was important for the initiative.
-This is the pay-off.
-How did the cost of the training equate to a return on the investment?
-Following completion of training by learners, the team now measures the ROI to the actual data results.
+In the Plan phase, the instructional design team identified the ROI for the project.
+To emphasize, this is the pay-off.
+At this juncture, the team compares the cost of training to the ROI.
+With training complete, the team now measures the ROI to the actual data results.

 Conduct Post-Training Evaluation

-Although the learner surveys and questionnaires are helpful in evaluating training from the learners’ perspective, it’s also important to evaluate the effectiveness of the overall training project.
+Surveys are helpful to evaluate training from the learners’ perspective.
+Additionally, it’s also important to gauge the success of the overall training project.
 There are several questions to ask.
 Did the training meet the desired outcomes?
-Did the training effectively fill the knowledge and skill gaps of the organization?
+Did the training fill the knowledge and skill gaps?
 How effective was the ROI?
 Did the training create learner engagement?
 Were you able to connect the training to the organization’s goals and objectives?
-These are just a few data points to review when conducting a post-training evaluation.
+These are a few data points to review as part of the post-training evaluation.

 There are many instructional design companies your organization could work with.
-We believe our lean strategic approach to developing measurable, result-based, and impactful employee training is effective.
+We believe our strategic approach to develop measurable, result-based, and impactful employee training is effective.
 Contact us today to get started on your training strategy!